marcianosr/ReactNotes/README.md

   }
 ```

-An other way to do this is passing an `arrow function` to the components method like this:
+Another way to do this is passing an `arrow function` to the components method like this:

 ```
   class Player extends Component  {